-Salmon with Strawberry-Scallion Tapenade is perfect for summer entertaining or easy weeknight dinner.
+Salmon with Strawberry-Scallion Tapenade is perfect for entertaining or easy weeknight dinners.
 This nutritious recipe comes together in just 20 minutes and only calls for a handful of ingredients.

 - Salmon: Feel free to use wild or farm-raised here.
 My personal favorite is wild King salmon, which has a higher fat content than most other wild varieties.
 It grills beautifully, and becomes so flaky I compare it to slicing butter.